"What can I do with my degree in Classical and Near Eastern Studies?"

 - By supplying the intellectual tools needed to address those issues

-Indeed, whether pursuing a professional degree or not, undergraduates should understand that the humanities generally, and CNES major tracks in particular (Arabic, Classics), provide highly sought-after training in:
+Indeed, whether pursuing a professional degree or not, undergraduates should understand that the humanities, and CNES major tracks in particular, provide highly sought-after training in:

 But there is more.
-Medical schools, while they look closely at a student's performance in the sciences, seek the intellectually well-rounded applicant, one whose additional major in Latin, Arabic, or any of our other major tracks (Classics, Greek and Latin; Classical Civilization) speaks to intellectual breadth.
+Medical schools, while they look closely at a student's performance in the sciences, seek the intellectually well-rounded applicant, one whose additional major in Classics, Arabic, or any of our other major tracks speaks to intellectual breadth.
 Put differently, on a long list of applicants, that CNES credential really sets the one possessing it apart.

 That principal can be extended to a whole range of fields that place a premium on intellectual ability.